 For the shower, we bought for the moment a solar pressure shower of 10l at Decathlon.
 Well… we did not use it yet 😉 (we have always been in campings or parking areas equipped with showers).
 We shall see if we bought it for nothing when we will be in Andalusia this winter and that most of the campsites will be closed for the low season.

-Obviously if we have a van it is not to limit ourselves looking for spots close to public toilets so we would like to free ourselves from this constraint by having a small dry toilet just in case.
-It would be clearly thought as a backup but it would clearly improve our autonomy.
+Obviously if we have a van it is not to limit ourselves looking for spots close to public toilets so we would like to free ourselves from this constraint by having a small portable composting toilet just in case.
+It would be clearly thought as a backup but it would definitely improve our autonomy.
 By the way, if you have a small dry toilet model with urine separator to recommend, we’d love to hear about it 😉

 Here are our first impressions about Van Life one year after we bought our Dahu.
 The least we can say is that this way of traveling suits us rather well and we have no regret to have invested part of our savings in this van.
 We hope to meet more people during our next trips, but it’s also up to us to be a little more proactive 😉 .